Is life Insurance still relevant during my golden years?

 Consulting with a financial adviser, including the team here at Become Wealth, can help you make an informed decision about whether to keep, cut back on, or drop your life insurance policy.
 They can help you assess your unique circumstances, evaluate your options, and create a personalised plan that aligns with your retirement goals.

-Remember, life insurance is not just about protecting your finances; it's about safeguarding your legacy and ensuring your loved ones' well-being.
+Remember, life insurance is not just about protecting your own finances; it's about safeguarding your legacy and ensuring your loved ones' well-being.